- Survey shows 45% of those returning to work are experiencing return to work anxiety

 Mario comments: “People should familiarise themselves with the latest health and safety measures put in place during the pandemic.
 Knowing what exactly is happening can increase one’s sense of control, which in turn reduces anxiety.”

 Will Murray, CEO at Oak Engage adds: “As well as policies and procedures, check what practical advice is being offered by your workplace.
-At Oak Engage, we’ve created a wellbeing guide for all companies to help support a healthy work environment.
 Whether you’re back to work or you’re still working remotely, it’s critical to try and promote wellbeing in the workplace.”

 Routine, routine, routine